relet/pg-xc/README.md

 By order of usefulness:

+* Aggregate over all flown routes from the Norwegian flightlog.
 * Airspace and lowest ceilings from www.grytnes-it.no/pg/luftrom/
 * Slope values for terrain model
 * Public cabins from Kartverket N50 data